-Let us look at some common questions which pregnant women generally have, with regards to the Loratadine drug.
+Let us look at some common questions which pregnant women generally have with regards to loratadine.

 Again, there has been no evidence which shows that loratadine can cause miscarriage in women.
-There have been two studies conducted on the matter, and one of them concluded that there was no correlation.
-However, the other found that women who consumed loratadine were twice as likely to have a miscarriage, but this could be explained by other factors which can have the same effect.
+One of the two studies conducted on the matter concluded that there was no correlation.
+However, the other study concluded that women who consumed loratadine were twice as likely to have a miscarriage, but this could be explained by other factors as well which can have the same effect.
 The women in the second study were slightly older, and the assessment of the study was taken at a slightly earlier stage compared to the women in the first study.

 There were two studies which delved into this question, and both found that there was no correlation between loratadine and stillbirth, preterm birth, or low birth weight.
 However, extensive research is still required to conclude concretely.

 5. Can taking loratadine during pregnancy cause learning and behavioral problems in the child?